peterleimbach/peterleimbach.github.io/docs/setup-mkdocs-environment.md

 ## create a virtual python environment

-It's better to install the required Python libraries in a separate virtual Python environment for the project instead of in the local machine environement.
+It's better to install the required Python libraries in a separate virtual Python environment for the project instead of local machine environement.

 Otherwise it can clash with other project libraries.